michaelbeat/unit-4-game/README.md

 As a reminder: each crystal has a different value, to win you match the random number, each game the crystal values will change.

 Only the strong survive.

+// Credit is due to Ryan Leach and Zac Saltzman //